Fact-checked by the Smart Insurance 101 editorial team

 How long does a car insurance coverage lapse stay on your record?

-Most insurers look back 3 to 5 years when reviewing your coverage history, and the surcharge effect is typically strongest in the first 12–24 months.
+Most insurers look back 3 to 5 years when reviewing your coverage history.
+The surcharge effect is typically strongest in the first 12–24 months.
 After three years of continuous coverage, many standard market carriers will reclassify you as a standard-risk driver.

 Can I drive my car at all during a lapse in coverage?